Kapatid/jquery-finals/README.md

 ### Build

 This website is built from scratch that follows the MVC model.
+Data comes from [MockAPI](https://mockapi.io).